-Effective July 1, 2001 and on each succeeding first day of July, the tax rates for chiropractors, dentists, nurses, opticians, optometrists, podiatrists, psychologists and therapists will be reduced by 0.175 percentage points until the rate is eliminated on July 1, 2010.
-Similarly, the tax rates for physicians and emergency ambulance services will be reduced on each first day of July, beginning with July 1, 2001, by 0.20 and 0.55 percentage points, respectively.

-As enacted in 1993, Behavioral Health Services and Community Care Services were part of the State's Severance Tax statute.
-This combination occurred because federal regulations required taxes on such services to be part of a broad-based tax on both health and non-health business activities.
-Effective June 5, 2002, the definition of "certain health care services" subject to the Severance Tax was limited to behavioral health services.
+Effective July 1, 2001 and on each succeeding first day of July, the tax rates for chiropractors, dentists, emergency ambulance services, nurses, opticians, optometrists, physicians, podiatrists, psychologists and therapists were scheduled for annual reductions of one-tenth of the rate on July 1, 2000 until the tax rate was eliminated on July 1, 2010.
+Similarly, the Severance Tax on community care services was eliminated, effective June 5, 2002, when the definition of "certain health care services" subject to the Severance Tax was limited to behavioral health services.